 Not too long ago, having a 55” TV was quite impressive, but as technology improves and consumer demands evolve, larger TVs have been making their way onto the market.
 60-inch?
 Not bad.
 70-inch?
 Pretty nice, but why stop there?
 After all, you are making a home theater and a big screen TV should be, well, big.

-For those who are lucky enough that price is not a limiting factor, Samsung’s The Wall gives you a screen you could possibly watch from the neighbour’s house.
+For those who are lucky enough that price is not a limiting factor, Samsung’s The Wall gives you a screen you could possibly watch from the neighbor’s house.
 At a massive 292 inches, The Wall elevates your viewing from a home theater to a nearly home Imax level.
 Just don’t ask us how you would get it into the room.

 Cinephile’s Home Theater

 Some people enjoy movies.
 Some are true cinema lovers.
 Some others love everything related to the movies.
 If you collect movie memorabilia, your home theater can be used to showcase part or even all your collection.
-You might choose to adorn the walls with classic posters or artwork from your favourite movies.
+You might choose to adorn the walls with classic posters or artwork from your favorite movies.
 If you have props, costumes, or any other kind of replicas, they can make great additions to your home theater.
 If they are particularly valuable, you may wish to feature them in display cases.

 The Ultimate Basement Home Theater For You